Bitcoin-com/developer.bitcoin.com/src/data/tutorials/account-creation.md

 updatedAt: 2018-07-06
 ---

 Bitcoin Cash wallets are really just collections of key pairs.
-Hiearchical Deterministic wallets are the state of the art for reliably creating and backing up collections of related keypairs.
-For more detail read Andreas’s in depth explation about how they work in [Mastering Bitcoin Cash](/mastering-bitcoin-cash/3-keys-addresses-wallets/).
+Hierarchical Deterministic wallets are the state of the art for reliably creating and backing up collections of related keypairs.
+For more detail read Andreas’s in depth explanation about how they work in [Mastering Bitcoin Cash](/mastering-bitcoin-cash/3-keys-addresses-wallets/).

 BITBOX is an HD wallet which aims to be compliant w/ BIPS 32, 39, 43, 44.
 When you first fire up BITBOX we create a random mnemonic from 16 bytes of entropy which we then use to create a root seed, master key and 10 default accounts.